What to Do After You Match Into Residency — Next Steps

 You’re about to head into some of the most challenging yet rewarding experiences of your medical education.
 Make a plan early on of all you need and hope to accomplish before entering your intern year.

-Some mentors may encourage you to take on another rotation before entering intern year to better prepare yourself.
+Some mentors may encourage you to take on another rotation before entering the intern year to better prepare yourself.
 While this may be of interest to you, your top priority should be getting into the best possible mindset and optimizing your physical and mental health before residency begins.

-At Med School Insiders, we advise new residents to use their time before residency to focus on themselves.
+We advise new residents to use their time before residency to focus on themselves.
 What hobbies have you neglected?
 Are there family members or friends you haven’t been able to spend time with?
 Are there any places you’ve always wanted to travel to but haven’t had a chance yet since you began your premed?

 What activities and habits will set you on the best path for your first year?
-Trust us—you’ll be working plenty hard once residency begins.
+Trust us: You’ll be working plenty hard once residency begins.
 Intern year is tough on residents, so set yourself up for success by going into it rested, focused, and ready to take on the world.

 Continuing the Doctor Journey